Deluge of funding flows into the 14th District for 2022 Congressional race

 “The scum and liars in the media are calling me a racist by taking something out of context.
 I believe in America First with all my heart and that means every American, of every race, creed and color...” the Twitter post reads.
 “There are tens of millions of Americans who agree...I have plans to drive President Trump’s America First agenda with my Congressional colleagues but we won’t let the media or anyone else push the narrative.
 America First policies will save this country for all of us, our children and ultimately the world.”

-Several other Twitter posts to Greene's page continued in that same fashion over the weekend.
+Several other Twitter posts to Greene’s page continued in that same fashion over the weekend of April 16-18.

 Money flowing to Democratic contenders